Too busy to tend your LinkedIn presence?

 1 – You could be caught in an unexpected layoff.

-In How to Secretly Update LinkedIn While You’re Still Employed, you’ll see ways to build a subtle personal brand message that promotes your value, but doesn’t give you away.
+How to Secretly Update LinkedIn While You’re Still Employed shows ways your can build a subtle personal brand message that promotes your value, but DOESN’T give you away.

-If you’re suddenly in need of a new position, you’ll be glad you devoted time to brushing up your profile and you’ll likely gain faster traction with prospective employers.
+If you’re suddenly in need of a new position, you’ll be glad you brushed up your profile and you’ll likely gain faster traction with prospective employers.

 Even if you’ve provided a current job title that implies multiple promotions, employers can’t distinguish between you and a comparable prospect for an open role.

-Your career can look lackluster against that of another candidate who has taken the time to understand, capture, and express their personal brand.
+Your career can look lackluster against that of another candidate who has taken the time to understand and promote their expertise.

-Consider this: you won’t even know if employers are finding new hires with skills nearly identical to yours.
-Updating your profile could be the key to discovering more opportunities for yourself.
+You won’t even KNOW if employers are finding new hires with skills nearly identical to yours, UNTIL you update LinkedIn and start discovering more opportunities.

 Most people prepare a resume first before tackling LinkedIn, so when you launch a job search, employers and recruiters will be confused when they see you on social media.
 Some employers even take a pass if your LinkedIn profile doesn’t align with your resume.